rcconsulting/myFMApiLibrary-for-PHP/README.md

 ## Prepare your FileMaker solution

 1. Enable the FileMaker Data API on your FileMaker Server Admin Console.
-2. Create a user in your FileMaker database, with a custom privilege set that has at least the 'fmrest' extended privilege
+2. Create a user in your FileMaker database, with a custom privilege set that has at least the 'fmrest' extended privilege enabled
 3. Define records & layouts access for this user

 ## Use the library